Texas Food Handlers Training Online

-Yes.
-Under the Texas Administrative Code Rule §228.33, it states that within 60 days of employment all food employees must complete an accredited food handler training course.
+Yes, the Texas Administrative Code Rule §228.33 states that within 60 days of employment, all food employees must complete an ANSI-accredited training course.

 The TXDSHS clarifies that food employees refer to anyone who works with unpackaged food, food equipment or utensils, or food-contact surfaces.